Person reviewing short-term loan options after receiving medical bills with existing debt

 What happens if I can’t repay a short-term loan I took for a medical bill?

 The lender may charge late fees, send the account to collections, and report the delinquency to Equifax, Experian, or TransUnion.
 In some states, lenders can pursue wage garnishment through a court judgment.
-Contacting the lender proactively before missing a payment often unlocks hardship deferral options.
+Contacting the lender proactively before missing a payment often unlocks hardship deferral options that disappear once the account goes delinquent.

 Is it better to negotiate my medical bill directly or use a short-term loan to pay it fast?